Ironii/iEncounterEventTracker/README.txt

 ---------------------------
 --Main-window-editbox------
 ---------------------------

 uses the text to search from all possible table keys and values eg:
 writing: 125261, will search 125261 from every table key and values

-time filtering usage:

-from:X/to:x

-eg:
-from:20 to:60, 	shows only events that happened between 20s from ENCOUNTER_START to 60s from ENCOUNTER_START
-from:20			shows only events from 20s ->
-to:60			shows only events from the first 60seconds of the fight

 ---------------------------
 --Slash-cmds---------------